 Depreciation of Rental Property Frequently Asked Questions (FAQs)

 Below, we’re going to answer the most frequently asked questions about real estate depreciation, including rental property tax deductions because depreciation of rental property is one of the largest rental property tax deductions.
-If you have further questions or would like to comment about depreciation of rental property, please feel free to visit the FitSmallBusiness forum.

 What Depreciation Method Is Used for Rental Property?